Aegiq/lightworks/docs/source/sdk/parameters.rst

 Parameter & ParameterDict
 =========================

 As part of a Lightworks, a set of tools is included for the parametrisation of circuits.
-This includes the :doc:`../sdk_reference/parameter` object for storing single parameter values and the :doc:`../sdk_reference/parameter_dict` object for managing large amounts of Parameters used in a circuit.
+This includes the :class:`Parameter <lightworks.Parameter>` object for storing single parameter values and the :class:`ParameterDict <lightworks.ParameterDict>` object for managing large amounts of Parameters used in a circuit.

 Parameter
 ---------